swapnil3104/Face-Recognition-Attendance-Management-System/README.md

 - Other simple features are available for managing the lecture panel.

-You can send donations to my PayPal account: rajeynjenga@gmail.com

 ## 🖼️ Project Screenshots
 ![WhatsApp Image 2025-12-13 at 12 40 48 AM](https://github.com/user-attachments/assets/851fcf8a-312c-4668-a505-6aa51c3b2702)